Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

 ### findHooks()

 {% include docs/widgets/notice.html content="
-  <span>Only needed if you want to find string hooks.
+  <span>Only needed if you want to find text hooks.
 For element hooks, see <code>findHookElements()</code>.</span>
 " %}

 Is given a string of content and is expected to return a `HookPosition` array from it.
-Each `HookPosition` represents a found string hook and specifies its position within the content string:
+Each `HookPosition` represents a found text hook and specifies its position within the content string:

 ```ts
 interface HookPosition {